 Since Kickstarter’s launch in 2009, more than 5.2 million people have pledged more than $900 million, funding nearly 53,000 creative projects like films, games, books, music, art, design and technology.
 Project creators set a funding goal and deadline.
 If people like a project, they can pledge money to make it happen.
 Funding on Kickstarter is all-or-nothing.
 Projects must reach their funding goals to receive any money.
 To date, nearly 44% of projects have reached their funding goals.
 Kickstarter takes 5% of the funds raised.
 Funders pay via Amazon Payments (only), which then will apply credit card processing fees (between 3% and 5%).
 Check out Kickstarter Creators get started page for publishing projects.

-PubLaunch is three things: a project management platform, a marketplace for publishing services, and a crowdfunding platform.
-The service is in beta now but they plan to be fully-featured in June 2017 with the following:
+PubLaunch is three things: a project management platform, a marketplace for publishing services, and a crowdfunding platform:

 - An online marketplace where you can find vetted professionals to hire.
 They’re vetted based on standardized tests.
 In a later phase they will incorporate a rating system a la Fiverr.